UMD: A Globally Connected University

 Education Abroad professional advising staff provide comprehensive and accessible resources that guide, inform and empower students to make decisions about study abroad that maximize academic, personal, and professional development.

-Schedule an appointment with a regional EA advisor by clicking on your region of interest below.
+Schedule an appointment with an EA advisor by clicking on your region/program of interest below.

 Once you select an appointment time, you will not receive a reminder for your appointment, so be sure to make a note of the time and date.
+Appointments are by default scheduled to occur on Zoom, however, if you prefer to meet in-person you can share that preference in your appointment request.
+You will receive the link to your Zoom appointment prior to your scheduled appointment.
 Same day appointments cannot be guaranteed.
 If you cannot keep your appointment, please cancel it in your MyEA account or send an email to the appropriate EA advisor.

 Not sure where to start?